 While TEFL projects in Peace Corps countries all prepare Volunteers to be effective English teachers, the TEFL Certificate Program provides more structure, training and on-going professional support.
 The program prepares Volunteers to teach in a variety of contexts and countries.
-Once completed, the TEFL Certificate is validated by the Center for Applied Linguistics in Washington, D.C.
+Once completed, the TEFL Certificate is validated by SupportEd in Washington, D.C.

 The TEFL Certificate Program includes 120 hours of training and two years of supervised teaching experience.